Ashburry-trio/Ircproxy/README.md

 serial killer made it so I can live longer life than a short life; without power.
 I will not go backwards in time more than the 8 seconds a fell behind pre-fixed.
-I should have called the pre-organic serial killers and forced the serial killer the join our network or be destroyed and his entire network, destroyed.
+I should have called the pre-organic serial killers and forced the serial killers to join our network or be destroyed and their entire networks, destroyed.
 And every serial killer on/off the planet; destroyed.
 I can only hope a host gets this message and summons the pre-organic serial killers before we lose a host that breaks or another one gets taken and run at 100% murder and